dataforseo/TypeScriptClient/docs/interfaces/IDataforseoLabsGoogleKeywordIdeasLiveResultInfo.md

 > `optional` **seed\_keywords**: `string`[]

 keywords in a POST array
-keywords are returned with decoded %## (plus symbol ‘+’ will be decoded to a space character)
+keywords are returned with decoded %## (plus character ‘+’ will be decoded to a space character)

 #### Defined in

-main.ts:85551
+main.ts:95265

 ***